 Seeing a market dip is scary.
 We feel it, too.
-But it’s helpful to remind yourself that market drops are an expected, normal part of investing.
-You may want to take action, but remember: While some actions can be productive, making extreme, short-term changes will not help your longer term goals.
+But it’s important to remind yourself that market drops are an expected, unavoidable part of investing.

 A sharp fall in stock prices, as we’ve seen recently, is usually accompanied by scary news headlines and red numbers.
 Modern media wants clicks and attention, and, unfortunately, fear sells.

 It’s hard to stay calm.
 We feel it, too.
 But our advice is simple and straightforward: Stay calm and make smart decisions to support your longer-term goals.
 We knew there would be days like this, and we planned for it.
 Betterment portfolios are optimized for your time horizon.
 They’ll stay that way.

 If you’re tempted to take action, remember that this is why we created Betterment—to automatically plan for and handle market drops so that you wouldn’t have to worry about them.
 When you opened your Betterment account, we based our portfolio-allocation advice on the time horizon for each of your goals.
 That means each of your portfolios is properly adjusted for risk and takes into account the likelihood and magnitude of a downturn or below-average returns.
 We’ve planned on seeing some dips, and adjusted accordingly.